Southampton-RSG/2021-11-1-socobio-crs/novice/shell/02-create.md

 ~~~

 Just for the sake of inconsistency,
 `mv` also works on directories --- there is no separate `mvdir` command.
+Another example of the Unix shell's pariochial nature!

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,